Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineFollow.md

 # Follow

-This CmCamera __Position Control__ algorithm moves the CmCamera to maintain a fixed offset relative to the __Tracking Target__.
+This CmCamera __Position Control__ behaviour moves the CmCamera to maintain a fixed offset relative to the __Tracking Target__.
 It also applies damping.

 The fixed offset can be interpreted in various ways, depending on the Binding Mode.